-Except for certain prohibited combinations, as identified by Faculties, all other combinations of DDPs are allowed.
+Except for certain prohibited combinations, as identified by Faculties/Schools, all other combinations of DDPs are allowed.
 Students may put together their own double degree combinations.

 For more information on the DDP framework and guidelines, please click here.

-There are also specially designed DDPs developed by Faculties.
+There are also specially designed DDPs developed by Faculties/Schools.
 These are: